AagRaj/NeuroAI-BRATS-GoAT2026/README.md

 Architecture: nnU-Net v2, ResEnc-M, `3d_fullres`, trained from scratch.
 101.94M params.

 Training: 250 epochs, 5-fold CV, `batch_dice=True` patched in after preprocessing (not the nnU-Net default).
-Needed because ~2.4% of cases have no enhancing tumour at all, so per-sample Dice goes degenerate on those, and because the leaderboard pools voxels across the whole cohort before scoring rather than per case.
+Needed because ~2.4% of cases have no enhancing tumor at all, so per-sample Dice goes degenerate on those, and because the leaderboard pools voxels across the whole cohort before scoring rather than per case.
 Single T4, roughly 300s/epoch, ~24h a fold.

 Folds come from k-means fingerprinting the training cohort (k=5) on sub-region presence, volume, brain bounding-box extent, and per-modality intensity percentiles, not a random split.
 Seed 42.
 Two of the five clusters turned out to separate on brain bbox extent rather than actual tumour content — anatomical scale, not morphology, confirmed with an ablation.
 The other three separate on real tumour-content features.